Americold Realty Trust (NYSE:COLD) Updates FY 2022 Earnings Guidance

-Americold Realty Trust (NYSE:COLD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided EPS guidance of $1.00-$1.10 for the period.
+Americold Realty Trust (NYSE:COLD – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+The company provided earnings per share guidance of $1.00-$1.10 for the period.
 The company issued revenue guidance of -.

 About Americold Realty Trust